tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a 1024-bit DHE key exchange with a host whose certificate you have verified, you can expect to be that secure.

-These goals are achieved by the handshake protocol, which can be summarized as follows: The client sends a ClientHello message which contains a random nonce (ClientHello.random), its preferences for Protocol Version, Cipher Suite, and a variety of extensions.
+These goals are achieved by the TLS Handshake Protocol, which can be summarized as follows: The client sends a ClientHello message which contains a random nonce (ClientHello.random), its preferences for Protocol Version, Cipher Suite, and a variety of extensions.
 In